zaproxy/zaproxy-website/README.md

 # ZAP Website

-## Todos
-In order of importance

-- Video for ZAP tour
-- Vette text for misspellings
-- Test site on real mobile device
-- Setup Github action for building
-- Figure out how post dates work for hiding content
-- Finish up search

 ## Development
 To work on the website you'll need to have either node.js or Docker installed.
 In your development environment  `npm run preview` will start up a webpack-dev-server on port 3000 for development which will hot-reload the site as file changes are detected.